1 | King cobra |

 Location: south and central America.

-This South American snake often swallows its prey alive so that they’re still slithering around in its belly.
-They have no reservations about swallowing snakes larger than they are, such a 50cm mussurana that ate a 65cm spotted cat-eye snake in 2017.
-The cat-eye snake became bunched up in the snake’s stomach like an accordion, with the tip of its tail still sticking out of its mouth.
-The cat-eyed snake itself had just swallowed a frog, which was still bouncing around inside.
+This South American snake often swallows its prey alive, so that they’re still slithering around in its belly.
+They have no reservations about swallowing prey larger than they are either.
+In one observation from 2017, a 50cm mussurana swallowed a 65cm spotted cat-eyed snake.
+The cat-eyed snake became bunched up in the mussurana’s stomach like an accordion, with only the tip of its tail poking out of its mouth.
+The cat-eyed snake itself had just swallowed a frog, which was still bouncing around inside its stomach.

-After swallowing a snake, mussuranas will sometimes do a death roll like a crocodile to finish it off.
-Ambush and constriction is their main method of hunting.
+After swallowing a fellow snake, the mussurana will sometimes perform a death roll like a crocodile to finish it off.
+This snake favours ambush and constriction over a paralysing venom.

 4 | Eastern indigo snake |